mitchellurgero/openrsd/README.md

 OpenRSD or ORSD is a set of PHP scripts, JS, HTML, and BootStrap CSS to create a beautiful, easy to use, responsive Dashboard to manage Raspbian based distros for the RPi2-3.

 After months of testing, OpenRSD seems to be stable.
 Please put issues on GitHub if you find any bugs.
+<br><br>
+<p><b>PLEASE KEEP IN MIND THAT ONCE APACHE (or other webserver) IS RUNNING AS A USER WITH SUDO RIGHTS, IT SHOULD NOT BE ACCESSIBLE VIA THE INTERNET TO KEEP SECURITY AS BEST AS POSSIBLE.
+AND ALTHOUGH NOT AS BIG A DEAL AS BEING INTERNET ACCESSIBLE, PLEASE ALSO NOTE THAT THIS CAN STILL CAUSE ISSUES ON LAN.
+(Say as an example an attacker got on your network, they could try and access the Pi.)</b></p>

 <h3>OpenRSD How to install &amp; Use</h3>
 <p>Installing OpenRSD is pretty simple to do.
 Just follow the below instructions:</p>